Ronald Holmes: Early years

 The headstone of Captain L. B. Holmes.

 Holmes was born on 26 December 1913 in the United Kingdom.
 His parents were Louis James Holmes and Emily Sutcliffe of Brighouse, West Yorkshire.
 In his youth, he studied at Bradford Grammar School and later graduated from Sidney Sussex College, Cambridge.
 He once served as an Officer Cadet in the Senior Division of the Cambridge University Contingent and was promoted to the rank of Second Lieutenant in 1935.
 After the promotion, he briefly served in the Infantry Unit of the Contingent but retired in October 1936.
 In 1938, Holmes was employed by the government of Hong Kong as a cadet.
-At the time before the war, he was the Assistant Secretary for Chinese Affairs and learnt to speak fluent Cantonese.
+Prior to the war, he was the Assistant Secretary for Chinese Affairs and learned to speak fluent Cantonese.

-In December 1941, the Pacific War broke out and the Japanese Army started an unexpected invasion to Hong Kong.
-During the Battle of Hong Kong, Holmes belonged to the British Forces Overseas Hong Kong but was soon summoned to serve under the Special Operations Executive (SOE).
-His major duty was to attack the Japanese army from the rear area.
-However, when then Governor Sir Mark Young surrendered on 25 December, Holmes successfully managed to flee to the mainland China.
-Thus he was not caught by the Japanese Army and was not a prisoner of war throughout the Second World War.
+In December 1941, the Pacific War broke out and the Japanese Army initiated an unexpected invasion of Hong Kong.
+During the Battle of Hong Kong, Holmes fought with the British Forces Overseas Hong Kong but was soon transferred to the Special Operations Executive (SOE).
+His primary duty was to attack the Japanese army from the rear.
+Following the surrender of Hong Kong by Governor Sir Mark Young on 25 December, Holmes fled to mainland China, thus evading capture by Japanese troops.
 His only brother, Captain Leslie Benjamin Holmes (1905–1941) of the Hong Kong Volunteer Defence Corps, was killed in action in Hong Kong on 19 December.
 He died at the age of 36 and left his widow, Marguerite Julia Holmes, of Ramsbury, Wiltshire.
 Today, his grave can still be found in the Stanley Military Cemetery.

 British Army Aid Group

-After fleeing from Hong Kong, Holmes finally reached Chongqing in early 1942 to unite with the British delegates in China.
-Later on, he was ordered to drive (later Sir) John Keswick, the First Secretary of the British Consulate-General Chongqing, and the consulate's attaché, Brigadier Gordon Edward Grimsdale to Shaoguan, Guangdong for a special mission to discuss with General Yu Hanmou, the Chinese Commander-in-Chief of the Seventh War Zone about the feasibility of establishing a British Army Aid Group to resist the Japanese invasion on a joint basis.
-Throughout the negotiation, Holmes worked as the translator for the British as well.
+After fleeing from Hong Kong, Holmes reached Chongqing in early 1942 to unite with British delegates in China.
+Later on, he was ordered to drive (later Sir) John Keswick, the First Secretary of the British Consulate-General in Chongqing, and the consulate's attaché, Brigadier Gordon Edward Grimsdale to Shaoguan, Guangdong for a special mission to discuss with General Yu Hanmou, the Chinese Commander-in-Chief of the Seventh War Zone about the feasibility of establishing a British Army Aid Group to resist the Japanese invasion on a joint basis.
+Throughout the negotiation, Holmes worked as the translator for the British.
 Shortly afterwards, Colonel (later Sir) Lindsay Ride, a prisoner of war from a Japanese concentration camp in Hong Kong, successfully made his escape and arrived at Chongqing.
 As a result, Ride officially formed the British Army Aid Group in July 1942.
-Both Holmes and Paul Tsui (徐家祥), a close friend Holmes newly met in Shaoguan, joined the group in November and were immediately sent to station in Dong River, Huizhou.
+Both Holmes and Paul Tsui (徐家祥), a close friend Holmes had met in Shaoguan, joined the group in November and were immediately sent to station in Dong River, Huizhou.